 If you use antibacterial wipes because you think they keep your home cleaner you might want to check out this article in the Telegraph.
 It dispels this myth and quotes researchers who found that anti-bac wipes were not an effective way to rid your house of germs.

 Thank you for reading and if this article has made you think twice about wet wipes why not give the alternatives a go.
-Then when the wet wipe ban comes into effect you can act all smug and let everyone know about the easy switches they can make for a more eco-friendly life.
+Then let everyone know about the easy switches they can make for a more eco-friendly life.